for Enrichment and Specialization

 courses for free.
 Registration is on a space-available basis after degree-seeking

 students have registered.
-For registration dates and instructions, and for
+For registration dates, instructions and

 a list of courses, visit the Registrar's Office website.